Client Case Blog Post: 6 Proven Steps to Educate, Engage, and Convert

 Who This Is For / When to Use It

-• Solo consultants, lawyers, or small firm owners
+• Solo consultants, freelance advisors, and boutique firm owners

 • Marketing managers at professional services firms

-• You recently resolved a case, project, or dispute
+• You’ve just wrapped up a notable case, project, or dispute

 Step-by-Step Instructions